-How the CO2 Capture Project works
+How the CCP works

-Working in Partnership
+Working in partnership

 A commitment to all stakeholders